l00k/phala-miner-deployer/README.md

 **NOTE!**
 You are using this scripts for your own risk!
 If you don't know what are you doing - stop.
-Running someone else scripts with root privilege, even with checking source (which I strongly suggest you to do) may leed you to data / funds / device lost.
+Running someone else scripts with root privilege, even with checking source (which I strongly suggest you to do) may lead you to data / funds / device lost.

 Entire process based on:
 https://wiki.phala.network/en-us/docs/poc3/